dvirgiln/dvirgiln.github.io/_posts/2019-02-10-gatling-kafka-performance-tests-in-aws-ecs.md

               - "ecr:*"
  ```

- Once the repository is created you are able to push your image to the ECR repository:
+ Once the repository is created, you would be able to push your image to the ECR repository:

  ```
  docker build -t kafka_avro_perf_test docker push aws_account_id.dkr.ecr.region.amazonaws.com/kafka_avro_perf_test
  ```

- The next step is to create the Iam Roles required to run the ECS task and to access the S3 bucket where we are saving the output from the performance tests.:
+ The next step is to create the Iam Roles required to run the ECS task.
+And IAM role is composed by IAM policies.
+In our case we need to create a policy to access the S3 bucket where the performance tests results are saved.:

  ```
    ECSRole: